MileHacker Logo

 Public Transportation: Buses

 Public transit in Trincomalee mainly relies on buses.
 These vehicles act as the main form of movement within Trincomalee town and connect it to nearby towns like Nilaveli and Uppuveli.
-Both private (often red and white colored) and government (red colored) buses operate on these routes.
+Both private (often red and pale colored) and government (red colored) buses operate on these routes.
 No metro or tram systems exist in Trincomalee, leaving buses as the sole local public transit choice.

 Operating Details